agonzalezro/minino-games-launcher/README.md

 A simple explorer that receives a webpage as parameter to launch the game.
+You can create .desktop icon directly using the ``-d`` option (see the help for mor info).

 ### Usage
     ./mgl.py [options] url

 ### Example

+#### Launching a game
-./mgl.py -m google.com
+    ./mgl.py -m theexamplegame.com

+#### Creating a .desktop
+    ./mgl.py -f theexample.com -d $HOME/Desktop/thegame.desktop -t "A fantastic game" -c "Minino;Games;" -i /usr/share/pixmaps/game.png

 ### Requirements
 - python-webkit